 3.4 Long term trends in (a) PM{10} , (b) NO_x , and (c) NO_2 concentration at, from left to right, Marylebone Road (MY1), Camden Kerbside (CA1), and Cromwell Road (KC2) in London between 2000 and 2017.
 The purple line is the partial dependence plot of the date variable calculated from the random forest model trained using monitoring data from the specified site.
-The vertical dashed lines indicate the break points 102 3.5 Comparison of the normalised trend in PM 10 concentration (purple line) at (a) Marylebone Road, (b) Camden Kerbside, and (c) Cromwell Road 2000-2017 with the proportion of the UK vehicle fleet composed of post-Euro 5 vehicles over the same period (yellow 3.6 bars).
-The vertical dashed lines indicate the break points Comparison of the normalised trends in PM{10} concentration at Marylebone Road, London 2008-2017 with the intervention indicator variable set to the values for Phases 0-3.
-These trends represent different counterfactual scenarios (i.e. the observed trend had each 105 3.7 phase of the LEZ been in place for the entire time period) Summary of the results of the London LEZ intervention analysis (the effect of the London LEZ on ambient PM{10} concentrations) carried out using data from nine London monitoring sites.
-The segments indicate the average difference in PM{10} concentration between normalised trends for two different phases (values of the intervention indicator variable), with red indicating a higher PM{10} concentration for the higher phase, blue indicating a lower concentration, and green indicating no significant change (paired t-test) 107 4.1 Distribution of monitoring sites measuring (4.1a) NO_2 , (4.1b) NO_x , and (4.1c) O_3 concentrations with at least 80% data capture between 4.2 2008 and 2017 in the UK 119 envelope around the average normalised trend 125
+The vertical dashed lines 35 indicate the break points.
+102 0.0 ple line) at (a) Marylebone Road, (b) Camden Kerbside, and (c) Cromwell Road 2000-2017 with the proportion of the UK vehicle fleet composed of post-Euro 5 vehicles over the same period (yellow hare).
+The wortical dashed lines indicate the break points.
+105 3.6 Comparison of the normalised trends in PM{10} concentration at Marylebone Road, London 2008-2017 with the intervention indicator variable set to the values for Phases 0-3.
+These trends represent 105 different counterfactual scenarios (i.e. the observed trend had each phase of the LEZ been in place for the entire time period).
+107 3.7 Summary of the results of the London LEZ intervention analysis (the effect of the London LEZ on ambient PM 10 concentrations) carried out using data from nine London monitoring sites.
+The segments indicate the average difference in PM 10 concentration between normalised trends for two different phases (values of the intervention indicator variable), with red indicating a higher PM 10 concentration for the higher phase, blue indicating a lower concentration, and green indicating no significant change (paired t-test) 108 4.1 Distribution of monitoring sites measuring (4.1a) NO 2 , (4.1b) NO x , and (4.1c) O 3 concentrations with at least 80% data capture between 2008 and 2017 in the LIK 119 4.2 Meteorologically normalised time series for (4.2a) NO_2 , (4.2b) NO_x , and (4.2c) O_3 concentration 2008-2017 at Marylebone Road, for each meteorological year.
+The plot on the left shows the trends for each meteorological year 2008-2017, and the plot on the right shows the range resulting from meteorological variation (the range of predicted concentrations over all meteorological years) as an 119 envelope around the average normalised trend 125